jack-the-creator/vehicle-api-docker/README.md

 Simply run `make test` to run the tests.

-If fixtures failed to load:
+If fixtures failed to load (for whatever reason):
 - Run `make sh` to enter the PHP container and then run:
 - ```
   php bin/console doctrine:database:create --env=test